knative/docs/docs/eventing/broker/configuring-brokers.md

     namespace: knative-eventing
 ```

-A Broker object that does not have a `spec.config` specified uses the `config-br-default-channel` ConfigMap dy default, since this is specified in the `config-br-defaults` ConfigMap.
+A Broker object that does not have a `spec.config` specified uses the `config-br-default-channel` ConfigMap dy default because this is specified in the `config-br-defaults` ConfigMap.

 However, if you have installed a different channel implementation, for example, Kafka, and would like this to be used as the default channel implementation for any broker that is created, you can change the `config-br-defaults` ConfigMap to look like this: